chistopher/girgs/notes.md

     - points with low weight have highest weight layer (was inverse in paper)

 level:
-    - hierarchy in kd-tree
+    - depth in kd-tree
-    - cells of highest depth (=level) contain points of highest layer
+    - in paper they use volume and that gets smaller with higher level (so also inverse to paper; considering both things inverse cancels itself out)
+    - we want edges between points with high layer (low weight) to be compared as far down the hierarchy as possible (in cells of high depth = high level)